DDD Academy

 Day 1

-• Introduction to functional domain modeling (with examples from Scala)
+• Introduction to functional domain modelling (with examples from Scala)

 • What is a domain model